-My first time was at a Starbucks in JFK airport.
+My first time was at a Starbucks in JFK airport in New York City.
 It happened just last week.
 It was so subtle that I didn’t even notice it at first.
 While I was waiting in line, I glanced up at the menu — and there it was!
 Right beside every option on the menu, in an uncluttered, inviting font, I could find the calories lurking in my drink choice.

 I was surprised to learn that a blended Green Tea could have as many as 650 calories!
 Or that a Cinnamon Dolce Latte could have as few as 90.
 I learned something.
 I was better equipped to make a choice I would be happy with.
 I loved having the information right at the point of purchase.
 I spun around in the airport hallway, and looked at the menu board of Chock full o’Nuts Cafe.
 And the calories numbers were there too.